doctorjbeam/wmrc/public_html/wp-content/plugins/events-calendar/readme.txt

 If you are not using a widget ready theme, you can still have the calendar on your sidebar.
 Simply place `<?php sidebarEventsCalendar();?>` (or `<?php sidebarEventsList($number_of_items);?>` if you want a list) in the sidebar file.
 The widget can also show a specified number of events as a list.
 You will find these options under the widget option.

-The ability to add a large public calendar is available by posting a page and adding `[[EventsCalendarLarge]]` to the page content to create a stand alone calendar page.
+The ability to add a large public calendar is available by posting a page and adding `[events-calendar-large]` to the page content to create a stand alone calendar page.
 Also, when entering an event from the admin section, you can check the box saying "Create Post for Event", which will cause a post to be created with the event information.

 Additional features will be added so make sure that you keep up to date on upcoming changes and new features by subscribing to the [RSS feed on the Events Calendar site](http://www.wp-eventscalendar.com/feed).
 If you have a feature you would like added in future versions, feel free to submit it to our [bug tracker](http://tracker.eventscalendar.com).

-(September 2009) Events-Calendar is actually getting a huge work over which will add lots of new functionnlities, thanks to Heirem who took over last year to work on this new version.
-More information about the next 7.0 version on [Heirem's blog](http://heirem.fr).

 == Installation ==